Facebook iconMarket Sizing for Startups: How to Calculate TAM, SAM & SOM

 Which Approach Should You Use?

-Both methods are valuable, but for MVP development and early-stage startups, a Bottom-Up approach is often more accurate.
+Both methods are useful, but for MVP development and early-stage startups, a Bottom-Up approach tends to be more accurate and defensible.
 A Top-Down estimate can complement it by providing a broader industry perspective.

 Why Should You Calculate Your Startup Market Size?